icweb/skills/README.md

 ```

 ## Courses
 A course is the main shell of Skills tracker.
-A course can contain many lessons, each lesson can contain main lectures, and each lecture can have many skills.

 #### Create Course
 1. Click "Add Course" from the "Courses" page.